 - Undergraduate education

 - Graduate education

 - Postgraduate medical education

 - Post-doctoral training

 - Continuing education and faculty development

-- Mentorship (e.g. Junior or mid- Faculty or others)
+- Mentorship (e.g., Junior or mid- Faculty or others)

+- Teaching and Education initiatives aiming to address EDIIA

 - Patient/public education

 For purposes of clarification, the Teaching and Education section of the manual is divided into three groups based on faculty type.
 Once you have identified your group (one, two or three) you should refer to this section for purposes of Teaching and Education criteria.